 A legal register is a collection of legal requirements faced by an organisation, which are compiled according to its location, legal jurisdictions and operational activities.
 Read more here.

-The Libryo Platform is the online platform where your company or organisation will access its different Libryos.
-There will usually be one Libryo for each operation where a unique set of regulatory requirements are faced.
+The Libryo platform is the online platform where your company or organisation will access its different Libryo Streams.
+There will usually be one Libryo Stream for each operation where a unique set of regulatory requirements are faced.
 Libryo Ltd is the company who delivers the Libryo platform.

 Unlike most legal register offerings on the market, the Libryo Platform is software-as-a-service (SaaS) with a dynamic data structure.
 This means that changes to legislation are quickly reflected in a Libryo and users can search by topic to get section-specific results across regulations.
 Traditional legal registers quickly become outdated and are cumbersome to use.
 The Libryo Platform can, in real time, for any precise topic, in any context and place, tell you exactly what applies to your organization, right down to a section level and in plain language.
 You can also easily link your operational risks to your legal risks.
 The Libryo Platform is able to offer this for any type of regulation, in any country, and is unique in its ability to service multinational enterprises.